yariks5s/analysis_telegram_bot/README.md

 - **User Preferences**: Per-user indicator selection, chart options (legend, volume), and signal frequency.
 - **Backtesting & Strategy Optimization**: Built-in backtesting and training modules for strategy evaluation.
 - **Database-Backed**: User preferences and signal jobs are persisted in a local SQLite database.
-- **Beautiful Charting**: Candlestick charts with overlays for all supported indicators.
+- **Beautiful Charting**: Candlestick charts with overlays for all supported indicators, in light or dark mode.

 ---